minttusofia/rl4qa/README.md

 baseline on the data.

 #### Reinforce agent
 1. See Steps 1 - 3 under _Playground_ for setup.
+To evaluate on dev data, repeat Step 3 with
+`--dev` to build a second index of dev data, or use the `--noeval` flag in Step 3 to work with train data only.
 2. To use caching, start redis-server as in step 2 in _Templates_, or use the `--nocache` flag in the next step.
 3. Run `python -m rl.agent` from the top level directory.
 Add `--random_agent` to evaluate a random baseline agent, and/or `--run_id=<id>` to store checkpoints and TensorBoard summaries.
 Use the same subset flags (`--subset_size=<size>`, `--k_most_common_only=<k>`) that were used to build the index.
+See `python -m rl.agent --help` for a comprehensive list of arguments.